ameyajalihal/ameyajalihal.github.io/_posts/2024-07-04-How-to-read-imperfect-translations.md

 Which on the face of it sounds like a description of the _srshti,_ “creation” of the four _Varnas_ that Krshna mentions in 4:13.
 So far so good.

 Calling the _Purusha Sukta_ a creation story, however, betrays miscomprehension, in a way that is critical to the point I am now about to make.
 While the _Purusha Sukta_ describes the origin of the world and things in the world, it does not actually describe their origin as a singular act of creation, either ex nihilo, as in the story of creation in Genesis, or otherwise.
 Because creation would be an _act._ And an _act_ sounds an awful lot like _karma._ What we do know is that the world is perpetually arising out of and falling back into _Brahman_, the _Purusha_.
 That is its nature.
-If not an act of creation, what then is _Purusha Sukta_ about?
+If not an act of creation, what then is _Purusha Sūkta_ about?

-The _Purusha Sūkta_ is in fact a description of an act.
+It is in fact a description of another act.
 It is a description of a _Pashubandha Yajnya_, in which the _Purusha_ is a primary participant, as both the sacred fire and as the _Pashu_.
 It is from this _Yajnya_ are born various animals, the _Vēdas_, _Chhandas_, _Yajnya_ itself ... but then _Sūrya_, _Chandra_, etc. and the four Varnas, are described as being parts of the Purusha itself.
 They are the organs themselves, or they are “born of it”, or “appear from it” depending on how you translate _ajāyata_.
 What’s most pertinent to us is that there doesn’t seem to be an active creator shaping these things that emanate from the _Purusha_.
 Rather, they passively appear as facets, manifestations, perhaps even transformations of the _Purusha_ itself.

 Let’s break this down further.
 What is the act that is being described, what is the result of the action and who is the doer in the _Purusha_ _Sūkta_?
 What is the relationship between the action, the doer and the fruits of action?